Test and Trace Support Payment

-- been told to self-isolate by NHS Test and Trace because you or someone you have been in close contact with has tested positive for coronavirus
+- have been told to self-isolate by NHS Test and Trace or the NHS COVID-19 app because you have tested positive for COVID-19; or

-- be employed or self-employed (and not furloughed) and unable to work from home
+- must be employed or self-employed (but not furloughed) and unable to work from home

 And either you or your partner (living in the same house) must be getting one of these benefits: